CURRENT GROUP MEMBERS

 Dr. Bayomy completed his Bachelor’s and Master’s degrees in Mechanical Engineering at Cairo University.
 He completed his PhD in Mechanical Engineering at Ryerson University.
 His expertise is in experimental and numerical heat transfer and characteristics of porous media heat sinks and nanofluids.
 He is now a Post-Doctoral fellow in the Dworkin group at Ryerson University.
 His research focus on modeling and analysis a new sustainable energy storage technology with geothermal applications.

-Meysam completed his Bachelor degree in chemical engineering at Arak University (2008) and his Masters degree in chemical engineering in the field of Energy and the Environment at the University of Tehran (2011).
-The focus of his research has been on process integration using combined pinch and exergy analysis.
-He is now a PhD candidate in the department of Mechanical and Industrial Engineering at Ryerson University with a focus on numerical simulation of combustion.
+Dr. Sahafzadeh completed his Bachelor degree in chemical engineering at Arak University (2008) and his Masters degree in chemical engineering in the field of Energy and the Environment at the University of Tehran (2011).
+He completed his PhD at Ryerson University in January, 2018.
+The focus of his research has been on the numerical simulation of unsteady reacting flows.

 Jamie completed his Bachelor’s Degree at Ryerson University in Mechanical Engineering, followed by a Masters of Applied Science in the area of Aerospace Engineering at the University of Toronto.
 Now, he is working on a PhD at Ryerson and is focusing on the topic of thermodynamic desalination of water.
 The goals of his PhD work are to investigate and find more effective methods to desalinate water using alternative energy sources in hopes of decreasing the cost and environmental impacts of the process.